deepaksahni01/Resume/README.md

 # Resume
-My resume from completed Web Development Course
+My resume from completed by using only HTML